+Fallen Fruit is an art collaboration originally conceived in 2004 by David Burns, Matias Viegener and Austin Young.
+Since 2013, David and Austin have continued the collaborative work.
 Fallen Fruit began by mapping fruit trees growing on or over public property in Los Angeles.
 The collaboration has expanded to include serialized public projects and site-specific installations and happenings in various cities around the world.
 By always working with fruit as a material or media, the catalogue of projects and works reimagine public interactions with the margins of urban space, systems of community and narrative real-time experience.
 Public Fruit Jams invites a broad public to transform homegrown or public fruit and join in communal jam-making as experimentation in personal narrative and sublime collaboration; Nocturnal Fruit Forages, nighttime neighborhood fruit tours explores the boundaries of public and private space at the edge of darkness; Public Fruit Meditations renegotiates our relationship of ourselves through guided visualizations and dynamic group participation.
 Fallen Fruit’s visual work includes an ongoing series of narrative photographs, wallpapers, everyday objects and video works that explore the social and political implications of our relationship to fruit and world around us.
 Recent curatorial projects reindex the social and historical complexities of museums and archives by re-installing permanent collections through syntactical relationships of fruit as subject.

-Fallen Fruit is a project of the Pasadena Arts Council’s EMERGE Fiscal Sponsorship Program 2013 Creative Capital Grantee, Emerging Fields 2013 Emerging Fields, Muriel Pollia Foundation Awardee
+Fallen Fruit is part of Pasadena Arts Council’s EMERGE Fiscal Sponsorship Program 2013 Creative Capital Grantee, Emerging Fields 2013 Emerging Fields, Muriel Pollia Foundation Awardee

 BIOGRAPHY – DAVID BURNS co-founder and artist (http://www.davidburnsprojects.com)David Burns

 David Burns is a life-long Californian and native of Los Angeles.
 He earned an MFA in Studio Art from UCIrvine and a BFA from California Institute of the Arts.
 David is a co-founder of Fallen Fruit, a contemporary art collective that uses fruit as a material for creating art projects that investigate the boundaries of public spaces, including urban geographies, historical archives and time-based media.
 Prior to his work with Fallen Fruit, David was core faculty in two programs at CalArts from 1994 to 2008.
 David’s curatorial practice investigates narrative structures in contemporary art with notable exhibitions for the journal Leonardo at MIT; the Armory Center for the Arts and Los Angeles Contemporary Exhibitions.
 Currently, David is faculty in the Social Practice graduate program at California College of the Arts in San Francisco.
 Concurrent to the development of his career in contemporary art and academics, David has also built expertise in corporate branding strategy, advertising and television as a technical consultant for projects with Mercedes Benz, Discovery Channel, SEGA Gameworks and others.
 David’s work activates the nuances of social spaces, public archives and cultural indexes as an authentic negotiation of concepts that reframe real-time and the real-world. <lb>

 BIOGRAPHY – MATIAS VIEGENER co-founder and artist (2004 through May 2013)

 Matias Viegener works solo and collaboratively in the fields of writing, visual art, curating, and social practice.
 He is the author of 2500 Random Things About Me Too, a book of experimental non-fiction hailed as the first book composed on and through Facebook.
 In 2004 he co-founded Fallen Fruit, a participatory art practice focusing on fruit, urban space and public life; he left the collaboration in 2013.
 His work has been exhibited at The Los Angeles County Museum of Art (LACMA), Yerba Buena Center for the Arts, Ars Electronica, Los Angeles Contemporary Exhibitions (LACE), The Hammer Museum, ARCO Madrid, Machine Project, the San Diego Museum of Contemporary Art (MOCA), La Jolla Museum of Contemporary Art, The Whitney Museum, The Kitchen, and The Drawing Center, as well as in Denmark, Germany, Austria, Colombia and Mexico.
 With Christine Wertheim, he has edited two anthologies, The Noulipian Analects and Séance in Experimental Writing.
 He is the editor and co-translator of Georges Batailles’ The Trial of Gilles de Rais.
 He has fiction in the anthologies The &Now Awards—The Best Innovative Writing, Vital Signs—Essential AIDS Fiction, Encyclopedia F-K, Chronometry, Men on Men 3, Sundays at Seven, Dear World, Abject and Discontents, edited by Dennis Cooper.
 He has published in Afterimage, American Book Review, Artforum, Art Issues, ArtUS, Artweek, Black Clock, Bomb, Cabinet, Critical Quarterly, Ex Nihilo, Fiction International, Framework, High Performance, The Journal of Aesthetics & Protest, The Huffington Post, Mirage, Paragraph, Radical History Review, Semiotext(e), Suspect Thoughts, and X-tra, for whom he writes frequently on visual art.
 He teaches at CalArts and is the recipient of a 2013 Creative Capital Grant. <lb>BIOGRAPHY –

 AUSTIN YOUNG co-founder and artist (http://www.austinyoung.com)Austin Young

 Austin Young grew up in Reno, Nevada.
 He currently lives and works in Los Angeles and studied painting at Parsons in Paris, France.
 Early in his career, Austin transferred his interests from traditional painting and taught himself portrait photography.
 In many ways, Austin is more accurately described as an image-maker: his works illustrate the sublime qualities of character that make celebrated people unique.
 Based on a visual language of iconography, his trademark style and techniques have captured musicians, artists and celebrities including Debbie Harry, Leigh Bowery and Margaret Cho.
 In several series, Austin captures portraits of drag and transgendered subjects, confusing personality and identity issues in confrontational and unapologetic images of people who do not cross gender but instead split gender and socially-constructed identity.
 Recently, Austin’s portraiture practice has become a reality TV subject, with Austin featured as a reoccurring character on The Real Housewives of Beverly Hills and Gene Simmons Family Jewels.
 Austin directed and produced a feature length documentary, Hadda Brooks, This is My Life, about torch singer Hadda Brooks, and has completed production on his second feature film, a crowd-sourced musical titled TBD, a musical play and video by EVERYONE who comes.
 Austin is a co-founder of Fallen Fruit, a contemporary art collective that uses fruit as a material for projects that investigate the synergistic qualities of collaboration.
 Fallen Fruit performs works of art that are transgressive about authorship and prescribed meaning.